spghtti/blog-cms/README.md

 ## About this project

-A custom content management system for [my portfolio's blog](<(https://github.com/spghtti/portfolio)>).
+A custom content management system for [my portfolio's](<(https://github.com/spghtti/portfolio)>) blog.
 This is a solution to the Odin's Project's [assignment](https://www.theodinproject.com/lessons/nodejs-blog-api) to create a Blog API as part of its Full-Stack Javascript curriculum.

 ## Features